sergeyprokhorenko/Base64UUID/README.md

 ## Abstract

-This specification defines the Base64UUID encoding, a compact, sortable, and URL-safe text representation of UUIDs using a 64-character ASCII alphabet.
+This specification defines the Base64UUID encoding, a compact, sortable, and URL-safe case-sensitive text representation of UUIDs using a 64-character ASCII alphabet.
 The encoding is designed specifically for UUID representation rather than general-purpose data encoding.

 Base64UUID encoding is recommended for general use, while the standard 36-character hexadecimal format should be used when compatibility is required, and base32hex encoding is recommended for dictation of UUIDs.